mesgjs/nanos/README.md

 ---

-## RIO API
+## Basic and Extended RIO API

 A RIO (reactive interface object) is an interface abstraction object that allows NANOS to potentially work with a variety of different reactive-value implementations.

+### Basic RIO
-It must provide four functions as properties:
+A basic RIO only handles "packaging" changes and must provide four functions as properties:

 ### `.batch(callback)`
 Executes the `callback` function in a reactive batch, deferring dependency recalculations as much as possible during the batch.